๐Ÿ‡บ๐Ÿ‡ธ USCIS Civics Test, Updated 2026

 The U.S. naturalization test is a requirement for anyone applying for American citizenship.
 During your interview, a USCIS officer will ask you up to 10 questions from a bank of 128 civics questions.
 You must answer at least 6 correctly to pass.

-In 2025, USCIS expanded the civics test from 100 to 128 questions, covering American government, history, geography, and civic values.
-The questions test your knowledge of how the United States works - from the Constitution and the Bill of Rights to current government officials and national symbols.
+The test covers American government, history, geography, and civic values.
+You'll need to know how the United States works, from the Constitution and the Bill of Rights to current government officials and national symbols.

 Start practising now